molily/molily.de/_posts/2020-11-21-testing-angular.md

 `createComponent` returns a `Spectator` object.
 This is the powerful interface we are going to use in the specs.

-There spec `it('renders the photo information', /* … */)` repeats three essential tasks several times:
+The spec `it('renders the photo information', /* … */)` repeats three essential tasks several times:

 1. Find an element by test id
 2. Check its text content